Types

 What is the Disabled Facilities Grant?

-The Disabled Facilities Grant is a government-backed grant designed to help disabled people make essential adaptations to their homes.
-Stairlifts are commonly covered when they are assessed as necessary.
+The Disabled Facilities Grant (DFG) is a government-backed grant designed to help disabled people make essential adaptations to their homes.
+Stairlifts are commonly covered when assessed as necessary.

 Who qualifies for stairlift grants?